 Data analytics is generally classified as a science, technology, engineering, and math (STEM) specialty.
 Many students with interests in STEM are more likely to pursue data analytics courses and degrees, along with data science.

 Data specialties could be self-taught, but in general, it’s better to have a degree to back you up.
-A degree indicates to employers that you have the determination and work ethic to stick with challenging tasks.
-It also shows that you have demonstrated knowledge of the field and critical-thinking skills.
-It's always good to have some credentials behind you.
+According to the BLS, certain professions, like computer and information research scientists, typically require a master’s degree.
+A degree also indicates to employers that you have the determination and work ethic to stick with challenging tasks.
+It shows that you have demonstrated knowledge of the field and critical-thinking skills.